Struggling to get interviews?

 6. End by restating your interest

-Once you’ve finished outlining why you’re the right person for the job—
+Once you’ve finished outlining why you’re the right person for the job, do the following:

 “Like I said, I’d make a great social media coordinator at [Company Name].
 I’m happy to talk with you at any time about the position.
-You can get in touch with me here in my DMs, or email me at murasaki.artist@gmail.com.
+You can get in touch with me my sending me a DM, or emailing me at murasaki.artist@gmail.com.
 I look forward to hearing back from you!”

 Add your contact information as on-screen text and put it in the video description as well.